-- If you have sinus problems or asthma due to allergies
+- Those with sinus problems or asthma due to allergies

-- If you don’t respond to allergy medications or would like to avoid longterm use of those medicines
+- Those who don’t respond to allergy medications or would like to avoid long-term use of those medicines

-- If you are able to commit to a regularly scheduled treatment plan
+- Those who are able to commit to a regularly scheduled treatment plan

 What Are the Benefits?

 - Patients treated with allergy shots are expected to have a marked decrease in allergy symptoms as well as a marked decrease in the use of allergy medications.